Article provided by Annmarie Skin Care for the January issue of Health Hero Magazine.

 But why put organic, whole foods on your plate and then neglect your skin?
 Your pores eagerly absorb everything you slather on, so you’ve got to really think about what’s on the menu!

 When you switch your skin care products, your complexion can get a little wonky.
-This is especially true for those with acne prone or sensitive skin.
+This is especially true for those with acne-prone or sensitive skin.
 Yes, reactions can happen in general when you use new products, but side effects can be even greater if your skin has become addicted to harsh ingredients in conventional products.

 Another reason we advocate switching to organic skin care products is that they make your skin beautiful.
 The longer you use them, the more you will glow and love your complexion.
-Some people have a block to using natural products.
+Some people have a block from using natural products.
 They think they are less effective or not effective at all.
 Some ditch their cleanser and toner first, but cling to anti-aging serums or creams that they consider their (lab-made) fountain of youth.
 Not all natural skin care is created equal, however.

 Now let’s talk about how to ditch the less-than-natural stuff you’ve got in your cabinet.